-“I definitely think that the stretching is such an important part of all the outdoor activities that we offer here at the ranch,” shared Tracie Peterson, yoga instructor at Devil’s Thumb.
-“And then to have these views as well — I feel like it just really complements it, because at first you get to see and appreciate from this view, and then you get to go out and enjoy it afterwards.”
+“I definitely think that the stretching is such an important part of all the outdoor activities that we offer here at the ranch,” shared Tracie Peterson, a yoga instructor at Devil’s Thumb.
+“And then to have these views as well — I feel like it just really complements it because at first, you get to see and appreciate from this view, and then you get to go out and enjoy it afterward.”

 “We are novices, so this is a good level of strenuousness for us,” explained Mark.
 “This is the first time this year we have snowshoed without children, and we were able to go a couple of miles this time.”

 For anyone looking to add more time or rigor to their snowshoe session, there were plenty of ways to explore the area in out-and-back options or loops.
 For us, the five-mile session took a little over an hour, with our stops included, and it was perfect for some leisurely Sunday recreation.